miyamot0/datatracker-pwa/src/assets/content/setup.md

 ---
 title: Program Use, Installation Options, and General Guidance
-filename: setup.mdx
 date: 08/31/2024
-keywords: "Program Use, Installation"
+keywords: 'Program Use, Installation'
-author: "Shawn Gilroy"
+author: 'Shawn Gilroy'
 index: 0
 ---

 First, thank you for your interest in the DataTracker data collection tool.

 The DataTracker program is the result of various collaborations amongst single-case experimental design (SCED) researchers over the past several decades.
-The core aim of the program is to be *simple*, *useful*, *consistent*, and *reliable* for conducting realtime behavioral research and therapy.
+The core aim of the program is to be _simple_, _useful_, _consistent_, and _reliable_ for conducting realtime behavioral research and therapy.
 This documentation entry is designed to provide a brief overview of the software, the intended audience, common uses, and some of the conventions reflected in its design.

 ### Program Structure and Functionality

 The DataTracker program is, at its core, is a **website**.
 Specifically, the website functions as a **Progressive Web Application** or "PWA".
 Although distinct from typical compiled computer programs, there are many similarities between PWAs and typical programs (e.g., those downloaded and installed from the internet or 'app' marketplaces).
-DataTracker works as any website would; However, it can be *installed* on your computer and used as an offline program as well (e.g., 'pinned' to Dock, to Applications folder, etc.).
+DataTracker works as any website would; However, it can be _installed_ on your computer and used as an offline program as well (e.g., 'pinned' to Dock, to Applications folder, etc.).
 This provide the flexibility of a website with the convenience of a traditional program.

 The decision to adopt a PWA approach was designed to balance some modern considerations of SCED clinicians and researchers.
 This approach means the program can be accessed through a web browser like any other website, but it also has additional features that allow it to be installed on your device like a traditional application (i.e., can quickly access from your device's home screen).
 This is also a way to ensure that the program is always up-to-date, as it will automatically update whenever you are connected to the internet.